Writers in Paradise

 Faculty: Ann Hood

 “The page is still blank, but there is a miraculous feeling of the words being there, written in invisible ink and clamoring to become visible,” Nabokov said of writing a novel.
-That’s our goal in this workshop—to bring that miracle of words that tells a story to the page.
-We will discuss the architecture of novels, the best ways to begin, the muddle of the middle, rising tension, character development, situation versus story, making characters breathe on the page, where to end, and more.
+That’s our goal in this workshop—to bring that miracle of words that tell a story to the page.
+We will discuss the architecture of novels, the best ways to begin, the muddle of the middle, rising tension, character development, situation versus story, making characters breathe on the page, and where to end.
+And more.
 Through examples from published novels and close reads of your own work, we will investigate, explore, and celebrate writing your novel.

 Submission guidelines: